It is possible to cancel your IVA if you are unhappy. However there are certain implications that you will need to be aware of.

 - How to cancel an IVA

-- What happens to any money already paid in?
+- What happens to the money you already paid in?

-- If you cancel an IVA do you have to go Bankrupt?
+- If you cancel, do you have to go bankrupt?

 Reasons you might Cancel your IVA